 November 9 vs. American University Eagles

 It seems appropriate to start the season on Friday of election week against a team from the nation’s capital.
 The Eagles will be a competent team, and should allow the Gophers to reintegrate Mbakwe and Walker into the team.
 Tubby Smith has usually scheduled a mid-major team primed for trip to the NCAA tournament for the season opener (eg. Bucknell and Wofford).
-This season the opener should be much easier, considering that their best player, Stephen Lumpkins, has a better future in baseball.
+This season the opener should be much easier, considering that their best player, Stephen Lumpkins, .
 American won 20 games last season, but nearly everyone of consequence from last years team has moved on.

 November 12 vs. University of Toledo Rockets